By Chris J. Roe, CPA, PFS

-A physician can prioritize debt payments over investing to become debt free quicker.
-Or can make the minimum debt payments.
-The latter frees funds to invest in a market where opportunities are volatile, but earnings can be impressive.
-Then, there is an approach that takes the middle ground: pay down some of the debt quicker and have some money left over for investment.
+You can choose one of two divergent paths, both of which have their merits.
+Prioritizing debt payments over investing allows you to become debt-free quicker.
+On the other hand, making minimum debt payments frees funds to invest in a market where opportunities are volatile, but earnings may exceed the cost of your debt.
+Alternatively, there is an approach that takes the middle ground: pay down some of the debt quicker and have some money left over for investing.

-The below illustrates the three alternatives with hypothetical examples.
-But first, let’s explore strategies for prioritizing debt payment.
+The below illustrates three alternatives with hypothetical examples.
+First, let’s explore strategies for prioritizing debt payment.

 Strategies for Paying off Debt for Physicians

-Most people are happier being debt free.
-It provides both an emotional relief and a sense of security.
-Research shows a direct relationship between debt and psychological well-being.1 Of course, it depends on the nature of indebtedness.
+Most people are happier being debt-free.
+It provides both emotional relief and a sense of security.
+Research shows a direct relationship between debt and psychological well-being.
+(1) However, it’s important to note a person’s attitude toward debt also depends on the nature of indebtedness.
 For example, individuals have more debt tolerance for a $500,000 home mortgage than for $20,000 in credit card debt.
+The mortgage is on an asset that should be growing in value and is held at a lower interest rate, while the credit card debt is generally held at a relatively high interest rate and the funds are less likely to be leveraged.

-While a variety of strategies to prioritizing debt payments exist, Trent Hamm writing for The Simple Dollar describes three approaches to consider in becoming debt-free.2
+While various strategies for prioritizing debt payments exist, Trent Hamm writing for The Simple Dollar describes three approaches to consider in becoming debt-free.
+(2)

 1. Pay off loans by lowest to highest balance.

-Radio host Dave Ramsey calls this the “debt snowball strategy.”
+Author and radio show host Dave Ramsey calls this the “debt snowball” strategy.
 The idea is to get a quick psychological win by paying off the lower debt amounts.
-Ramsey points out that this can be a “big deal” for some and can be a life-changing start to become debt free.
+Ramsey points out that these wins can create motivation that becomes life-changing start to becoming debt-free.

 2. Pay off loans by highest to lowest interest rate

-You make the minimum payment on all debts, but make a higher payment on the highest interest debt debts .
+For this strategy, you make the minimum payment on all debts, but make a higher payment on the highest interest debt.
 This can be a better approach mathematically in terms of saving interest rate costs.
 The drawback is that your highest interest debt could be the largest debt amount.
-It could take a longer time to pay that debt down and you will have to delay the aforementioned psychological payback.
+It could take a longer time to pay that debt down and you will have to delay the aforementioned psychological win.

 3. Pay off credit cards first

 This approach recognizes that lower credit card balances improve your credit score.
-It’s about credit utilization, or the percentage of what you owe against the credit limit of the card: the lower the percentage, the more positive affect on the credit score.
+It’s about credit utilization—or the percentage of what you owe against the credit limit of the card —the lower the percentage, the more positive impact on the credit score.

 When Physicians Should Prioritize Investment Over Debt Payment

-An anesthesiologist and blogger describes three strategies for physicians using examples of three hypothetical young doctors.
-The author made some assumptions (and did the math accordingly):3
+An anesthesiologist and blogger at Another Second Opinion offer an interesting perspective on investing by describing three strategies specifically for physicians, using examples of three hypothetical young doctors.
+The author made some assumptions (and did the math accordingly): (3)

 - Each doctor carried $100,000 student loan debt with a 4 percent interest rate (with a monthly payment of nearly $2,000)